lacps/lacps.github.io/04-mailing-list.md

 ### Twitter

 Meeting announcements are usually posted [on twitter](https://twitter.com/lacarnivores); at this time, few members are active there and interaction is limited.
-Still, if you are an active user of the platform, do [follow LACPS on twitter](https://twitter.com/lacarnivores).
+Still, if you are an active user of the platform, do [follow @lacarnivores on twitter](https://twitter.com/lacarnivores).

 ### Matrix